gearglow/ReptiliaWithATwist/The List.md

 As the six followed Crouch out to the starting line, they couldn't help but saunter to the beat of Judas Priest's _Living After Midnight._ Robbie faded the music out as they all took their places at the starting line.

 Elysia took the opportunity to transfigure her glasses into goggles, trimmed in gunmetal to match her Ironbelly jacket and boots.
-She'd popped out one day to pick up some leather pants and gloves from a muggle motorcycle shop and charmed them to match, and now she zipped her jacket over a Motörhead tee and grinned up at the stands, where Luna and Hermione blew her kisses.
+She'd popped out one day to pick up some leather trousers and gloves from a muggle motorcycle shop and charmed them to match, and now she zipped her jacket over a Motörhead tee and grinned up at the stands, where Luna and Hermione blew her kisses.

 A black curtain hung before them, hiding the course for the moment.
 Elysia surreptitiously and wandlessly cast _phản xạ hoàn hảo,_ a Vietnamese spell for perfect reflexes.
 Her pupils dilated, her ears twitched, and a rush of static electricity swept across her skin.